berinaysrl/DSA210--Term-Project/README.md

    - Calculate the correlation between Instagram usage and study focus time to test my hypothesis of an inverse relationship.

 4. **Visualization**:
-   - Create comparative charts:
+     Create comparative charts:
-     - Line charts for daily trends.
+     - Line charts will show the trend of Instagram likes and study focus time over days
-     - Scatter plots to show the relationship between the two variables.
+     - Scatter plots to show any correlation between the two variables (if exists).

-## FINDINGS
+## Findings

-   This part will be filled after the submission of the proposal is been confirmed and conducted.
+   This section will be completed after the proposal is approved and the analysis is conducted.

-## LIMITATIONS AND FUTURE WORK
+## Limitations and Future Work

-   This part will be filled after the submission of the proposal is been confirmed conducted.
+   This section will be completed after the proposal is approved and the analysis is conducted.
+In the future, I may extend this analysis to other social media platforms like YouTube (my second mostly-used app for distraction) or explore strategies to reduce distractions.